 Pursuant to the terms of our \$400 million accounts receivable securitization program with a group of conduit lenders and liquidity banks ("Securitization"), which is scheduled to mature in December, 2018, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
 We have accounted for this Securitization as borrowings.
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities, and thus are not available to us except through our ownership interest in the special purpose entities.
-The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
+The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
 The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At March 31, 2016, we had \$350 million of outstanding borrowings and \$50 million of additional borrowing capacity pursuant to the terms of the Securitization.
+At June 30, 2016, we had \$280 million of outstanding borrowings and \$120 million of additional borrowing capacity pursuant to the terms of the Securitization.